Blade Runner (franchise): Blade Runner 2099 (2026)

 In November 2021, Ridley Scott stated that a pilot for a Blade Runner television series and the show's bible had been written, with the project likely set to consist of ten hour-long episodes.
 In February 2022, the series was officially announced to be in development, with the title of Blade Runner 2099 and it was being developed for Amazon Prime Video.
 Silka Luisa has signed onto the project as writer, and executive producer.
 Ridley Scott, Andrew Kosove, Broderick Johnson, Michael Green, Ben Roberts, Cynthia Yorkin, David W. Zucker, and Clayton Krueger will serve as additional executive producers.
 Scott is in early negotiations to serve as director for the episodes.
 On September 15, 2022, Amazon ordered it as a miniseries.
 It is intended to be released via streaming as an Amazon Prime Video exclusive.
 The project is being developed as a joint-venture production between Scott Free Productions, Amazon Studios, and Alcon Entertainment.
 Canadian director Jeremy Podeswa will direct the pilot episode, and will also be an executive producer and a producing director for the series.
 In February 2024, Jonathan van Tulleken was reportedly tapped to direct the first two episodes, replacing Podeswa who had stepped down due to scheduling conflicts.
 Van Tulleken will also serve as an executive producer.
 Production, originally scheduled for summer 2023 in Belfast but postponed earlier that May due to the Writers Guild of America strike, has been relocated to Prague and began in April 2024.
 In May, Michelle Yeoh was cast in a lead role and in June, Hunter Schafer joined the cast.
-Blade Runner 2099 is scheduled to premiere on Amazon Prime Video in 2026.
+Blade Runner 2099 is scheduled to premiere on Amazon Prime Video on November 25, 2026.